ratwolfzero/hopalong_python/README.md

 For other ranges of parameters, the iterations eventually settle into a pattern in which a finite set of N points are continuously visited one after the other, a periodic attractor with a cycle of period N.

 it is also possible and apparently not uncommon for the iteration sequence to continue infinitely without repetition<top>*<top> and thus not converge to one or more periodic attractors.
 These sequences can diverge to infinity or be contained within a limited region of the plane.
-This latter behavior produces many of the most complicated and interesting shapes.
+This latter behavior produces many of the most intricate and interesting forms.
 <sub>*Due to the limited floating point precision of computers, rounding errors can result in identical points.</sub>

 When floating-point values are mapped to pixel coordinates, they are converted to integers.
 As a result, points that are close together in floating-point space may be assigned to the same integer pixel.
 This mapping can cause certain pixels to be 'hit' multiple times, creating areas of varying density within the image.